 Ableforth’s Christmas Mulled Cup

 This is a really clever drink.
 It’s a blend of cognac, port and various fruits and spices.
-Yes, it’s expensive, but you only add 75ml to each bottle of table wine with some sugar to create probably the best mulled wine you’ll ever taste.
+Yes, it’s expensive, but you only need to add 50ml (meaning there are four servings in here) to each bottle of table wine, some sugar and you have a delicious hot beverage.
 Perfect every time.

 I’ve had some of the worst mulled wine ever in Vienna, sickeningly sweet and hardly any booze.
 This is much nicer, made from a decent-quality Spanish red with plenty of spice, not too sweet and a handy 12% ABV.
 A proper winter warmer.

 Cinnamon and clove forward, very spicy indeed and not too sweet, this isn’t bad at all, especially for the money.
-Another one that’s low in alcohol at 5.5% ABV, it really benefits from a good slug of port added to each cup.
+Another one that’s low in alcohol at 5.5% ABV, it really benefits from a good slug of port being added to each cup.

 Great mulled wine recipes